ethanolle/bloxRouteClientServer/README.md

 * Implement the following client requests: AddItem, RemoveItem, GetItem, GetAllItems;

 ## Project decisions
-I descided to use RabbitMQ as the external queue because it is a good/fast solution for local development and not because of efficiency or scalability.
+I chose to use RabbitMQ as the external queue because it is a good and fast solution for local development, even though it may not be the most efficient or scalable.

-I descided to use a simply array of string to make this project.
-I could have use an hash map but i wanted to keep it simple.
+I decided to use a simple array of strings to store the data in the server, although I could have used a hash map.

-I descided to enable the client to use the command to play with the server I could have done more but again my main goal was to keepItSimple.
+I allowed the client to use commands to interact with the server.

 ## to take in consideration

-I'm not a Golang expert I have use it only in online courses and playing with Bor on polygon evm.
+I am not an expert in Golang, and have only used it in online courses and playing with Bor on the Polygon EVM.

-It's my first time using rabbitmq so I have kept all the basic configuration.
+This is my first time using RabbitMQ, so I kept the configuration basic.

-I have not implemented any test it was not requested but I could have done it and i prefer ;p.
+I have not implemented any tests, as it was not requested, but I could have and would prefer to.

 ## How to run the project